 New Brunswick Innovation Foundation

 NBIF offers New Brunswick’s applied researchers funding for R&D through a number of programs; project support, research professional support, student support and social innovation research.
-With a total of $9.7 million invested last year in R&D, in collaboration with research institutions, industrial & private partners and academic institutions.
+With a total of $9.7 million invested in 2019 in R&D, in collaboration with research institutions, industrial & private partners and academic institutions.